 Going on a road trip is always exciting, but a lot of things can go wrong at the same time.
 There’s nothing like being on the open road and sightseeing on your own time and avoiding unnecessary delays while using public transportation.
-That being said, there are some things to consider before going on a road trip that you cannot miss:

 Things to consider before going on a road trip